-Platelets were pretreated with 0.3 mM DHEA-S, 10 nM DHEA or vehicle for 1 minute and then stimulated with (A) 0.05 U/ml thrombin (Thr), with (B) 2 μ g/ml collagen (Coll), with (C) 500 nM U46,619 (U46), as indicated.
-Aggregation was measured in a lumiaggregometer for 5 minutes, at 37° C, under stirring conditions.
+Platelets were pretreated with 0.3 mM DHEA-S, 10 nM DHEA or vehicle for 1 minute and then stimulated with (A) 0.05 U/ml thrombin (Thr), or with (B) 2 μg/ml collagen (Coll), or with (C) 500 nM U46,619 (U46), as indicated.
+Aggregation was measured in a Lumiaggregometer for 5 minutes, at 37° C, under stirring conditions.
 Results were expressed as increase in light transmission.
 Aggregation traces are from a representative experiment out of 3 performed with platelets obtained from different donors.

-The different effects of DHEA and DHEA-S on thrombin-dependent platelet aggregation could be a consequence of diverse platelet membrane permeability to these compounds.
+The different effects of DHEA and DHEA-S on thrombin-dependent platelet aggregation could be a consequence of different platelet membrane permeability to these compounds.
 It has been shown that DHEA-S can be actively transported across the plasma membrane by the organic anion transporting polypeptide 2B1 (OATP2B1) (68), which has also been described in platelets (67).
-Once in the cell DHEA-S can be metabolized by the platelet estrone/DHEA sulfatase to DHEA and/or to active downstream steroids.
-Thus, platelets were preincubated with 10 μM EMATE, inhibitor of the estrone/DHEA sulfatase (69), and then DHEA-S or vehicle were added before stimulation with thrombin.
+Once in the cell DHEA-S can be metabolized by the platelet oestrone/DHEA sulfatase to DHEA and/or to active downstream steroids.
+Thus, platelets were pre-incubated with 10 μ M

+EMATE, inhibitor of the oestrone/DHEA sulfatase (69), and then DHEA-S or vehicle were added before stimulation with thrombin.
 Figure 4.1.2 shows that either in the presence or absence of EMATE, DHEA-S inhibited thrombin-dependent aggregation in the same manner.
 Hence, we concluded that neither DHEA nor DHEA-S-derived steroids but only DHEA-S was actually able to negatively affect thrombin-triggered signals leading to platelet aggregation.
 At present little is known of the pathways through which DHEA/DHEA-S signals in different cell types.
-In DHEA-treated endothelial cells estrogen receptors were engaged by both DHEA and DHEA-derived estrogens (57).
-Estrogen receptors are also expressed in human platelets, and the β isoform is the main estrogen receptor in these cells (67).
-We have recently demonstrated that estrogen receptor β is localized in the plasma membrane and in 17B-estradiol-treated platelets it translocated to the lipid raft fraction and formed a signaling complex with the active kinases Src and Pyk2 (70).
-To investigate the role of estrogen receptors in DHEA-S signaling in human platelets, samples of gel-filtered platelets were incubated with 10 μM ICI 182,780 and then treated with DHEA-S before stimulation with 0.05 U/ml thrombin.
-ICI 182,780 binds to estrogen receptors and inhibits the effect of 17β-estradiol in many cell types including platelets (71).
+In DHEAtreated endothelial cells oestrogen receptors were engaged by both DHEA and DHEA-derived oestrogens (57).
+Oestrogen receptors are also expressed in human platelets, and the β isoform is the main oestrogen receptor in these cells (67).
+We have recently demonstrated that oestrogen receptor β is localized in the plasma membrane and that in 17β-estradiol-treated platelets it translocated to the lipid raft fraction and formed a signalling complex with the active kinases Src and Pyk2 (70).
+To investigate the role of oestrogen receptors in DHEA-S signalling in human platelets, samples of gelfiltered platelets were incubated with 10 μM ICI 182,780 and then treated with DHEA-S before stimulation with 0.05 U/ml thrombin.
+ICI 182,780 binds to oestrogen receptors and inhibits the effect of 17β-estradiol in many cell types including platelets (71).
 ICI 182,780 treatment did not modify the extent of thrombin-dependent platelet aggregation in presence of DHEA-S (Figure 4.1.2).
-Thus, the platelet estrogen receptors are not recruited by DHEA-S, DHEA or DHEA(S)-derived estrogens in this process.
+Thus, the platelet oestrogen receptors are not recruited by DHEA-S, DHEA or DHEA(S)derived oestrogens in this process.

-Figure 4.1.2: DHEA-S, and not DHEA, inhibits thrombin-induced platelet aggregation without signaling through the estrogen receptors.
+Figure 4.1.2: DHEA-S, and not DHEA, inhibits thrombin-induced platelet aggregation without signalling through the oestrogen receptors.

 Samples of gel-filtered platelets were stimulated with 0.05 U/ml of thrombin (Thr) alone or in association with 0.3 mM DHEA-S for 1 minute.
-Where indicated 10 μ M ICI182,780, antagonist of estrogen receptor, or 10 μ M EMATE, estrone sulfatase inhibitor, were added 5 minutes before stimulation with DHEA-S. Aggregation was measured in a lumiaggregometer for 5 minutes, at 37° C, under stirring conditions.
+Where indicated 10 μ M ICI182,780, antagonist of oestrogen receptor, or 10 μ M EMATE, oestrone sulfatase inhibitor, were added 5 minutes before stimulation with DHEA-S. Aggregation was measured in a Lumiaggregometer for 5 minutes, at 37° C, under stirring conditions.
 Results were expressed as increase in light transmission.
 Aggregation traces are from a representative experiment out of 3 performed with platelets obtained from different donors.